Last updated: October 2023

-> The National Highway Traffic Safety Administration (NHTSA) defines distracted driving as anything that takes a driver’s attention away from safe driving, endangering the distracted driver, their passengers, other drivers, cyclists, and nearby pedestrians.
+Distracted driving can refer to anything that takes a driver’s attention away from safe driving, endangering the distracted driver, their passengers, other drivers, cyclists, and nearby pedestrians, says the NHTSA.

-> Additionally, the NHTSA breaks down distracted driving into three different categories.
+Additionally, the NHTSA breaks down distracted driving into three different categories.

 - Visual: Any distraction that leads the driver to take their eyes off the road

 - Manual: Any distraction that leads the driver to take their hands off the steering wheel to perform another task.

 - Cognitive: Any distraction that shifts the driver’s mental focus from safe driving to another subject.

 Examples of distracted driving

 Distracted driving can take your attention away from the road just long enough to cause serious harm to you or another person.
 Distractions come in many forms, but what do they look like practically?
 Some of the most common distracted driving behaviors include but are not limited to: